 When the mercury dips below 45 degrees, you don't want to be left in the cold.
 Not figuratively, and certainly not literally.
 That's the temperature we recommend changing from summer or all-season tires to winter tires (or what many folks simply refer to as "snow tires").

-But if driving on inches of snow, over ice and through blizzard-force winds either across the Great Plains of America or through the reaches of the Rocky Mountains sounds normal, you might have a little more to consider.
+But if driving on inches of snow, over ice and through blizzard-force winds, either across the Great Plains or through the reaches of the Rocky Mountains sounds normal, you might have more to consider.
 Even if that sounds like a regular winter commute in places like Buffalo, Chicago or Detroit.

 Whatever the situation might be, you've probably wondered whether it's worth it to get studded winter tires or tire chains on top of the winter tires you're likely already running.

 A: First off, things have to be pretty dicey out for it to be worth using studded tires or tire chains.
 A good set of normal winter tires can handle mild winter conditions below freezing levels, including sleet and slush.
 Studded and chained tires are used when there is ice or potentially hazardous snowy roads to contend with (such as mountain passes that are not regularly serviced by snow plows).

 If you only have to deal with snow and ice on occasion, we'd recommend using tire chains.
 In most cases, there will be signs posted like Snow Chains Are Required Beyond This Point.